Meeting Security Options

 Note

 If you use a passcode protect your meetings, make sure you provide the passcode through a secure means.
-For example, you can post it to D2L where only students who are logged in with their NetID and password can see it.
+For example, you can post it to Brightspace where only students who are logged in with their NetID and password can see it.

 There are two things that you must complete before you start your meeting.
 You will need to change your passcode default account settings, and passcode protect your meeting.